Sunday, September 14, 2014

 So glad to be back blogging and reading those marvelous posts of favorite blogs again.
-My few months respite was exactly what I needed to get a handle on some thing and now that I have tackled them and brought a little more order to my life, I am back blogging again.
+My few months respite was exactly what I needed to get a handle on some things and now that I have tackled them and brought a little more order to my life, I am back blogging again.

-I hope everything had a marvelous summer.
-My granddaughter flew from Anchorage Alaska to spend a few weeks with me.
+I hope everyone had a marvelous summer.
+My granddaughter flew in from Anchorage Alaska to spend a few weeks with me.
 We did a "mermaid tour" of Florida visiting Weeki Wachee, Sanibel island and Deerfield Beach and friends and family.
 We had such a great time that I need to have her for three weeks next year as two weeks was just not enough.

 Wearing her mermaid tail in the kiddie pool.
 Giving it a test drive before we took it to the big pools in Florida.
 Worked like a dream.

-Gynness has really come far since I rescued her in March.
+Sweet Gynness has really come far since I rescued her in March.
 She has put on a healthy weight, loves to take walks and travel with me when I do a little antique meandering.

 This was her Memorial Day pic.
-She jumped in an old wooden, wash tub that I had and added the flag and snapped the pic before she knew what happened.
+She jumped in an old wooden, wash tub that I had and I added the flag and snapped the pic before she knew what happened.

 I've been chalk painting pieces over the summer and they sell as fast as I can bring them into my spaces.
 Painted these two over the Labor Day weekend and brought them in to the Buford, Queen of Hearts today.